RUE Festival

 The purpose of this festival is to highlight research being done by current SF students.
 Students may submit posters highlighting their research.

-The 2024 RUE Festival will took place in the Fine Arts Hall Lobby on April 22, 5 - 7 p.m.
+The 2025 RUE Festival(Opens in new window) will take place in the Fine Arts Hall Lobby on Monday April 21, 5 - 7 p.m.

 Posters will be judged in one of two categories: